Five Benefits Of A Trust

 If you get married but have children from a prior relationship, you want to ensure their inheritance rights are protected.
 A trust can help to separate property your spouse would otherwise be entitled to in the event of a divorce or your death, preserving it for your children.

 - To protect assets from creditors and lawsuits

 If you fall behind on debts or have large outstanding amounts owed at your death, creditors can lay claim to any money or property you have through a court judgment.
 Trusts protect you against creditor claims as well as other types of lawsuits.

 Let Us Help You Today

 At Cavallo & Cavallo, we can help you determine whether a trust is right for you.
-To request a consultation regarding the options available, call or contact our Bronx & New Rochelle estate planning attorneys online today.
+To request a consultation regarding the options available, call or contact our Bronx & Westchester estate planning attorneys online today.